SonarSource/sonarqube-roslyn-sdk/README.md

 If you have an existing plugin that was generated with v1.0 of the SDK and want to use the plugin with SonarQube 7.0 or later, you will need to create a new plugin using v2.0 of the SDK.
 If you customized the _SQALE.xml_ file for your v1.0 plugin, you will need to move the remediation information to the _rules.xml_ file for the v2.0 plugin.

 #### Current limitations:
-   - the analyzer must be available as a NuGet package
-   - the analyzer must use __Roslyn 4.3.0 or lower__
    - only C# rules are supported

 #### Changes between v1.0 and v2.0